mvolkmann/blog/src/python/python-compared-to-js.md

 Python magic methods support many operations on classes and class instances.
 These include operator overloading.
-The following table provides a categorized, partial list of the magic methods that a Python class can be implement.
+The following table provides a categorized, partial list of the magic methods that a Python class can implement.

 | Method                                | Parameters       | Purpose                                                                        |
 | ------------------------------------- | ---------------- | ------------------------------------------------------------------------------ |